All Around Austin

 Elizabeth Ney Museum

-In the former Ney studio where Elizabeth Nee lived and worked, visitors see lots of examples of her sculpture.
-Born and educated in Germany she immigrated to Texas in 1882 and sculpted Texas legends like Stephen F. Austin and Sam Houston.
-The the gardens around the home are lovely too.
+Visitors see many examples of Elizabeth Nee’s sculpture in the former Ney studio, where she lived and worked.
+Born and educated in Germany, she immigrated to Texas in 1882 and sculpted Texas legends like Stephen F. Austin and Sam Houston.
+The gardens around the home are lovely, too.

-Located at 304 E. 44th St. in the Hyde Park, the historic neighborhood, north of the University of Texas.
+Located at 304 E. 44th St. in Hyde Park, the historic neighborhood north of the University of Texas.
 Open Wednesday through Sunday, noon to 5 p.m.
-Closed Monday and Tuesday
+(Closed Monday and Tuesday).
+It is free to enter.

 Mexic-Arte Museum